Open menu

 Magento Search Engine with MySQL

-Up to version 2.4, Magento implies MySQL as a default search option.
+Up to version 2.4, Magento regards MySQL as a default search option.
 And many actually use it.
-MySQL is a database that stores all the platform’s data and processes (not only search but also other queries like displaying a catalog and product pages).
+MySQL is a database that stores all the platform's data and processes (not only search but also other queries like displaying a catalog and product pages).

-When a store is relatively small or not heavily loaded (e. g., one visitor in 5 minutes), this native search might be enough.
+When a store is relatively small or not heavily loaded (e.g., one visitor in 5 minutes), this native functionality might be enough.
 Otherwise, some problems with the search speed are likely to occur.
+There can be several issues behind slow Magento search with MySQL.

 a) The code is written with substantial mistakes

-For instance, every time a customer searches in the store, Magento performs some unnecessary operations, e.g., extra table joins.
+For instance, every time a customer searches on the store, Magento performs some unnecessary operations, e.g., extra table joins.
 The data in them is irrelevant to the search, but it takes time to analyze it.
 As a result, each request may run a couple of seconds slower.

 b) The database is overloaded with queries